kristopherjohnson/KJYield/README.md

         for n in 1...6 { yield(n * 3) }
     })

-You can use `lazy_sequence` to create a sequence whose generator closure is executed on a background thread, and which blocks on `yield()` until the main thread calls `next()`.
+You can use `lazy_sequence` to create a sequence whose generator closure is executed on a background thread, and which blocks on each `yield()` until the main thread calls `next()` to consume the value.
 For example, you could do something like this to process all lines of a file as a sequence without reading the entire file into memory at once:

     let lines: SequenceOf<String> = lazy_sequence { yield in
         let file = openInputFile()